The Three Kingdoms Park in Pattaya is a theme park based on the 14th century Chinese novel “Romance of the Three Kingdoms”.

 How to get to the Three Kingdoms Park

-The Three Kingdoms Park is located in the Bang Lamung area of Pattaya, a little more than 10 kilometers from central Pattaya.
+The Three Kingdoms Park is located near the Horseshoe Point Resort, just off Phon Prapha Nimit 34 Road in Bang Lamung district, a little over 15 kilometers from the center of Pattaya.

-The park opens daily from 10 am until 5 pm, on weekends until 6 pm.
+The park opens daily from 9 am until 5 pm.

 Ticket prices charged at Three Kingdoms Park are: